openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - A fixed-length octet string containing the ML-DSA public key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

-The algorithm-specific private key for ML-DSA + ECDSA keys is this series of
+The algorithm-specific secret key for ML-DSA + ECDSA keys is this series of
 values:

  - A fixed-length octet string representing the ECDSA secret key as a